benmvp/benmvp.com/content/posts/asynchronous-testing-with-enzyme-react-jest/index.md

 By using `await`, we wait on that promise to resolve and we've waited just like our users would wait.
 And if the assertion continues to fail, we'll eventually hit our timeout and the promise will be rejected.
 And the rejected promise will throw an `Error`, so the test case will fail just like other failed assertions.

 After writing `waitFor`, I went into the [source code](https://github.com/testing-library/dom-testing-library/blob/aa7ed18486c3ab92141d54819eb7f213ddc6efb4/src/wait-for.js) to see how it was implemented in React Testing Library and its surprisingly different.
 Outside of the additional functionality it provides, they used a `setInterval` instead of successive `setTimeout` statements like I did.
-I went with the `setTimeout` route because I felt it was easier to manage the final timeout that way.
+I went with the `setTimeout` route because I felt it was easier to manage the final timeout that way, but I wonder if there's an override in making lots of `setTimeout` calls?
 It proves that **there's never a single "right way."**

+One final note, in React Testing Library the [`findBy*`](https://testing-library.com/docs/dom-testing-library/api-queries#findby) queries return a promise which resolves when an element is found that matches the given query. **The `findBy` query is basically a convenience wrapper around [`waitFor`](https://testing-library.com/docs/api-async#waitfor)**.
+In Enzyme we could similarly create a wrapper over our `waitFor` implementation, but I still feel that `runAllPromises` solution is probably simpler, and obviously less code.

 ---